Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 For the next 10 years, RMS Queen Elizabeth, RMS Queen Mary and new super liner SS United States would dominate the Atlantic Ocean.
 Two refits in 1952 and 1955 made her more stable in rough seas and added air conditioning for the very first time.
 She would even made an appearance in the 1959 movie The Mouse That Roared and even had a collision with an American cargo vessel later that year.
 The downfall of the Queen came from the skies.

 Cunard announced on May 8, 1967 that the Queens were to be retired.
 RMS Queen Mary was pulled later that year, the first casualty of a changing age.
 She was sold to the City of Long Beach to be converted into a floating hotel.
-RMS Queen Elizabeth was pulled a year later in 1968 and sold to a company called The Queen Corporation.
+RMS Queen Elizabeth was pulled a year later in 1968 and sold for $7.7 million to a trio of business men who founded The Queen Corporation.

 Floating Hotel & Convention Center